Phoenix Police Department: Rank structure

 The position of Executive Assistant Chief is considered second-in-command of the department.
 The collar rank insignia is indistinguishable from other Assistant Chiefs.
 However, the title "Executive Assistant Chief" is inscribed in the title scroll on the top of the breast badge to indicate the position.

 After ten years in the rank of Sergeant, employees are authorized to add one rocker to the bottom of the sergeant stripes.
 After fifteen years in rank, two rockers are authorized and after twenty years in the rank of sergeant, three rockers are authorized to be added to the sergeant stripes.
 There is no associated elevation in actual rank, and no additional pay, as these extra rockers are optional and only meant to distinguish time in the grade and are not a promotion.

 The Phoenix Police Department also uses shoulder patches to denote the positions of Sergeant-in-Training and Field Training Officer, although these are not official supervisory ranks.

 Resources

 Transportation

-The Phoenix Police Department uses Ford Crown Victorias and Chevrolet Impalas for the newer cruisers, Chevrolet Tahoes for their SUVs, and Honda ST1300P Motorcycles, Kawasaki 1000 Motorcycles, and Harley-Davidson motorcycles.
+The Phoenix Police Department uses Chevrolet Tahoes for their primary patrol vehicles, and Honda ST1300P Motorcycles, Kawasaki 1000 Motorcycles, and Harley-Davidson motorcycles.